10 Vital Facts About Screen Printing vs Heat Transfer!

 Better quality printing is possible than the heat transfer

 Quality is not better than screen printing

 Stencil, frame, squeegee, ink

 Multi-color printing is possible for each color separate screen is needed which limits the use of screen printing for multi-color

 Appropriate when dealing with multiple colors

-Large batchNot suitable smaller order
+Large batchNot suitable for smaller orders

 Suitable for smaller orders